 Make sure you take your ID with you!
 It is also worth taking your student ID with you as you never know what discounts you can get while traveling!

-More Advice on Student Life
+More Advice on Student Travel

-We hope this has helped you!
+Now you know how to save money on all your travel essentials.
+Click here to learn exactly how to get cheap train tickets, cheap coach tickets, cheap flights, and the most affordable ways to interrail round Europe!
 If you’re looking for more advice and information on how to make the most of your time at University, check out our Uni Life Advice Hub!